-After having signed a confidentiality agreement, we take a look at your molecule and provide you with an estimate of how much time it will take to carry out a complete in silico screen in all 230 space groups with one molecule per asymmetric unit.
+After having signed a confidentiality agreement, we take a look at your molecule and provide you with an estimate of how much time it will take to carry out a complete in silico screen in the most common space groups with one molecule per asymmetric unit and optionally with two molecules per asymmetric unit.
 If you accept, we run the calculations on a cluster that is completely disconnected from the outside world.
 As deliverables, we provide a report, a list of all crystal structures predicted within a certain energy window and a tailor-made force field.

 A screen with only one molecule per asymmetric unit can already produce valuable results: 88.5% of all crystal structures consisting of a single molecular species and having no molecule on a special position crystallize with one molecule per asymmetric unit.
 99.8% of these crystal structures contain either one or two molecules per asymmetric unit.

-The figure below shows three molecules approved by the FDA between 2004 and 2008 with estimated calculation times at full load for one molecule per asymmetric unit.
+The figure below shows two molecules approved by the FDA, with an estimated calculation time of 2 weeks of CPU time on 400 cores for one molecule per asymmetric unit.

 Click here for more estimates.

 Assuming that you have already determined at least one crystal structure of your compound, an easy check is available to you to assess the reliability of our calculations: that experimental crystal structure must be present among the first few most stable predicted crystal structures.
 For us, every contract research study is a blind test .